A Look At The Automotive Industry From A Class I Rail Perspective

 If a recession were to occur around 2019, a snap-back return to growth would likely be the case in 2020 and 2021.
 Without any fundamental shift over the next four years, and the unknown timing of the next recession, it seems like a stretch for the loss of one quarter of 2016's unit sales for light duty vehicles.

-While some Class Is have make some cautious statements for the automobile industry's near-term performance, most do not believe that there will be a substantial deviation from the 17.5 million units delivered in 2016.
+While some Class Is have made some cautious statements for the automobile industry's near-term performance, most do not believe that there will be a substantial deviation from the 17.5 million units delivered in 2016.
 Expectations from Class Is are for a more flat performance result with marginal weakening based upon continued shifts in vehicle unit sales mix.

 Disclosure: I am/we are long CNI, KSU.